AstraZeneca/KAZU/docs/quickstart.rst

 You can now inspect the doc object, and explore what entities were detected on each section.

-The above code snippet sets up you code as a Hydra application - which allows you a great deal of flexibility to re-configure many parts of kazu via command line overrides.
+The above code snippet sets up your code as a Hydra application - which allows you a great deal of flexibility to re-configure many parts of kazu via command line overrides.
 See the `Hydra docs <https://hydra.cc/docs/intro/>`_ for more detail on this.